 Asthma varies by person.
-What triggers your asthma may not be the same thing to trigger a loved one’s asthma.
-If you have any questions or concerns about your condition, please contact a medical professional.
+Your triggers may not be the same as a loved one's.
+Please contact a medical professional if you have any questions or concerns about your condition.

 Evidence indicates asthma runs in families; if a parent has asthma, it’s possible that the child may get it too

 Contact with allergens, irritants, or exposure to viral infections in infancy or early childhood when the immune system has not matured has been linked to developing asthma.
 Additionally, exposure to dust and certain chemicals in the workplace may play a role in adult-onset asthma

 Certain allergic conditions are linked to asthma.

 What causes Asthma?

 The exact cause of asthma is unknown.
 However, there is believe that the cause of asthma is a combination of genetic and environmental factors including: